Kirky-X/xlink/docs/USER_GUIDE.md

 ### 2️⃣ Communication Channels

-**What it is:** Different communication methods that XPush uses to send and receive messages.
+**What it is:** Different communication methods that xlink uses to send and receive messages.

 **Key Features:**
 - ✅ **LAN** - Local area network communication